MetallicAllex/metallicallex/README.md

 # Hi there 👋
 # I'm try making new things.
 But has no any idea. :-(
-# I will do but impossible for best, good is enough.
+# I will do everything but impossible for best.

-# Other Personal Website:
+# My Other Personal Website:
 # [Bilibili](https://space.bilibili.com/400342138)

 <!--